 The staircase was definitely the most difficult problem to be solved.
 The connection between the different floors required the installation of an important new element.
 A lot of thought had to be put into finding a balanced solution that would satisfy the design principles.
 We designed a kind of "furniture" that was easy to manufacture, but at the same time has a form that can bring light into the core of the house.
 The simplicity of this object corresponds to the design principle of the house; and as in the past, we used simple and economical materials and technologies to guarantee sustainability to the new element with a strong formal character.

 _M: To come back to that, this project of ours is about another sustainability.
 The building is not just history.
 It has a long history, a history in a social space in which it was inserted and in which it should also be inserted in the future.
 The tourist site should not be a hermitage.
 The guest should go out into this social space.
-He should fit in, because he should shop in the village, have breakfast and eat in the surroundings.
-We were focused on entangling the guest with the life of the village.
+He should fit in, because he should shop in the village, have breakfast, and eat in the surroundings.
+We were focused on entangling the guests with the life of the village.
 The village benefits from the income and the guest from the alleviation of the feeling of strangeness, if he succeeds in immersing himself in the authentic social place that still exists here.

 _D: That is the challenge!
 It is easier to adopt the existing models of mass tourism than to think of promoting gentle tourism.
-For us, this kind of tourism development is the really brave and ethical choice.
+For us, this kind of tourism development is a really brave and ethical choice.
 The process will be gentle and slow, but certainly sustainable, as the places will be respected in their individuality.
 It is meant to be a transition from a resource-exploitative to a resource-conserving economy.
 It should allow these small villages to survive and create new communities where the old residents connect with immigrants and tourists who have chosen to live or stay here because they want to break away from a world of speed and enjoy the double advantage of an alpine climate and remoteness.

 I am certain that this joint project of ours can be a proven way of dealing with things, which has the power to bring about further projects of this kind.
-Already now a small process has been set in motion around the Cedä M: other buildings will be reused and repurposed and as a consequence restored.
+Already now a small process has been set in motion around the Farmhouse: other buildings will be reused and repurposed and as a consequence restored.